 In the reaction/analytical cartridge, a detectable product is formed (e.g. for HexChrome analysis) it flows through a photometer, which uses a filter at a specific wavelength (e.g. 540nm) for that analysis.

 To determine the concentration of the analyte in the sample, the intensity of the color formation is directly proportional to the concentration of the analyte (HexChrome as the example), which is determined by first running a calibration curve of known standards and comparing the collected sample data against that curve.
 The data acquisition and control software (FASPac2 for Astoria/Astoria2 analyzers) processes the information and allows the operator to analyze the resulting reports, and also controls the various functions of the sampling device, peristaltic pump, and photometer(s).

 Astoria’s micro-SFA systems allow the lab to run between one to seven parameters at the same time, depending on how many channels or number of detectors the system houses.
 Most often, the lab will run 1 – 3 channels; however, a few laboratories run anywhere between one to six methods (i.e. Nitrate, Nitrite, Ammonia, OP, Silicate and Urea in seawater) simultaneously.

 In contrast to Discrete analyzers, the Astoria and Astoria2 are ideal units for labs that have only a few tests to run but have a lot of samples.
 Micro-SFA is also a good platform for alternative methods of analysis that use in-line dialysis, in-line distillation and/or UV digestion, fluorometry, UV detection, flame photometry, etc.

-Consult with an API representative to determine the best automated platform (micro-SFA or rAPID-T Discrete) for your laboratory.
+Consult with an API representative to determine the best automated platform (micro-SFA or rAPID-T) for your laboratory.